-- 1. During the upswing, the World System Core tends to concentrate on its internal affairs (including the struggles between the Core countries), and consequently it tends to move less resources to the Periphery. - 2.
-Resource accumulation, restructuring of relationships within the core, as well as the emergence of new (and especially military) technologies stimulate the escalation of hegemonic struggles within the Core. - 3.
-By themselves those struggles and wars contribute to the acceleration of both inflation and economic growth (thus we are dealing here with a certain positive feedback). - 4.
-An important factor of the change of the resource movement balance in favor of the Core was constituted by the fact that the previous investment started to produce returns; in particular, the long-term investments in the infrastructure started to produce results; the trade-financial links started to work, scarcely populated territories were peopled (as was observed, e.g., in Australia in the first half of the 19th century), and so on. - 5.
+- 2. Resource accumulation, restructuring of relationships within the core, as well as the emergence of new (and especially military) technologies stimulate the escalation of hegemonic struggles within the Core. - 3.
+By themselves those struggles and wars contribute to the acceleration of both inflation and economic growth (thus, we are dealing here with a certain positive feedback). - 4.
+An important factor of the change of the resource movement balance in favor of the Core was constituted by the fact that the previous investment started to produce returns; in particular, the long-term investments in the infrastructure started to produce results; the trade-financial links started to work, scarcely populated territories were peopled (as was observed, e.g., in Australia in the first half of the nineteenth century), and so on. - 5.
 On the other hand, new peripheral regions were involved in global trade.
 Those regions in order to do this often had to export their commodities with reduced prices (which often implied non-equivalent exchange see Grinin and Korotayev 2012 for more details).